Futurama: Hulu revival

 In February 2022, Hulu revived the series with a 20-episode order to premiere in 2023.
 At the time of the announcement, the majority of the main voice cast was set to return, while John DiMaggio was still in negotiations.
-The next day, Disney+ (Hulu's sister streaming service) announced in a press release that the new season would stream internationally as a Star Original.
+The next day, Disney+ (Hulu's partner streaming service) announced in a press release that the new season would stream internationally as a Star Original.
 DiMaggio stated that he had not accepted the role in mid-February 2022 because he believed the entire cast of Futurama should be paid more.
 He stated, "Bender is part of my soul and nothing about this is meant to be disrespectful to the fans or my Futurama family.
 It's about self-respect.
 And honestly, [it's about] being tired of an industry that's become far too corporate and takes advantage of artists' time and talent...
 I wish I could give you every detail so you would understand, but it's not my place."

 In March, DiMaggio officially rejoined the series after working out a new deal, calling the prior events "Bendergate".
 He later revealed that he did not get a raise, "but what I did get was a lot of respect".
 Had he not returned, Bender would have been voiced by a different guest star in each episode.
 In August 2022, the titles of the first ten episodes were announced by Hulu, and by November 2022, the production team was aiming to complete the episodes by the end of the year.
 In February 2023, a new release date was set sometime around the 2023 summer season.
 On May 18, 2023, a teaser trailer was released, announcing the premiere date as July 24, 2023.
 This second revival has alternatively been titled the eighth and ninth seasons (production) and the eleventh and twelfth seasons (broadcast).
 With the revival on Hulu, the season carries a new version of the opening title sequence, containing a briefly altered name "Hulurama" before reverting to "Futurama".

 On November 2, 2023, Hulu renewed the series for tenth and eleventh production seasons; a total of 20 episodes were ordered for the new seasons, which will air from 2025 to 2026.
-All of season ten was released on Hulu on September 15, 2025, while FXX will begin airing new episodes weekly the same day.
+All of season ten was released on Hulu on September 15, 2025, while FXX began airing new episodes weekly the same day.

+On July 25, 2026, Matt Groening, the series’ executive producers and cast announced during a panel discussion at the 2026 San Diego Comic-Con that Hulu had ordered 3 new extended-length specials, ahead of the season eleven premiere.
+Hulu would confirm this as well.
+The first of these new specials, set to have a Christmas theme, will premiere in 2027.
+The eleventh season premiered on August 3, 2026.